orschiro/orzanna/index.md

 <div style="width: 50%; text-align: justify;">

-I focus on degrowth[^degrowth], sustainable consumption[^scorai], a good life and humane technology.
+I am interested in degrowth[^degrowth], sustainable consumption[^scorai], optimised digital workspaces and the notion of the good life.
 For any of these, I am happy to talk to you and collaborate on projects. :-)

 Write me an email[^email].
 If want to know more about me, read my CV[^CV].

 I spend my working time creating meaningful connections and maintaining authentic conversations at Import Sheet[^1].
 In my free time I contribute to open-source projects I use myself.